mahsankhaan/CICD-in-kubernetes-service-with-integration-of-Slack-platform/README.md

 1. On the DEPLOY stage, click __View logs and history__.
 1. Select the __Deploy to Kubernetes__ .
-1. Scroll till the end of logs till you see __VIEW THE APPLICATION AT__: http://169.51.194.12:32478 (url could be different, run the url in the browser and see if the application is running).
+1. Scroll till the end of logs till you see __VIEW THE APPLICATION AT__: http://169.51.194.12:32478 (url could be different, run the url in browser and check if the application is running).
 1. Now let see the services running on __Kubernetes cluster__.
     1. Click on the three dots on the left, go to resources list.
     1. Under __cluster__ , open the service.